Clicky Skip to Content

 These single-edged swords were mainly found in Scandinavia, where most Vikings used them.
 While its origins are still unidentified and up for debate, historians do agree on a few things about this sword.
 The most common construction of the falchion is a wooden grip with an iron or steel blade.

 There was a common belief that this sword wasn’t of good quality and was seen as unworthy of use by the knights.
-But according to some manuscripts, the falchion is the third primary sword for armed men and secondary for knights.
+However, according to some manuscripts, the falchion is the third primary sword for armed men and secondary for knights.

 It has been noted in some historical manuscripts that this sword has several influences.
 Even though it was initially derived from the sharp farming tools, the Italian Renaissance may also have influenced it.